hmcts/ccd-test-definitions/README.md

   * `env.ELASTIC_SEARCH_FTA_ENABLED` to `"true"`.  i.e. so functional tests include all Elasticsearch elements.

 **[CCD User Profile Service](https://github.com/hmcts/ccd-user-profile-api) pipeline configuration**:
-*(optional) Only required if testing changes to the CCD Roles / Access Profiles published to the [CCD User Profile Service](https://github.com/hmcts/ccd-user-profile-api).*
+*(optional) Only required if testing changes for a new jurisdiction or if changing the user profile defaults in the `UserProfile` tab; as these will be published to the [CCD User Profile Service](https://github.com/hmcts/ccd-user-profile-api).*
 * `Jenkinsfile_CNP` override the following:
   * `definitionStoreDevelopPr` with [CCD Definition Store](https://github.com/hmcts/ccd-definition-store-api) PR number.